RK-12 Microphone Capsule

 Two Included Capsule Mounts

-Each capsule from Microphone-Parts.com includes, free, a 10.5mm mounting post with all necessary screws for installation.
-We also include our custom-designed "supersaddle" (which is a perfect fit for the domed pedestal mounts found on many imported condensers).
+Each capsule from Microphone-Parts.com includes a short mounting post with all necessary screws for installation.
+We also include our proprietary "supersaddle" (which is a perfect fit for the domed pedestal mounts found on many imported condensers).

 For recordists building a matched pair of microphones for critical stereo miking, we offer matched pairs of RK-12 capsules.
 These capsules are matched by both sensitivity and frequency response; the two capsules' sensitivity differences for matched pairs is 0.3dB or less.